Research Centre members

 Dai is a registered pharmacist and is Reader in Pharmacy Education and Practice at the School of Pharmacy and Pharmaceutical Sciences, Cardiff University.
 His research and teaching interests include the practice and professionalism of pharmacy and medicines use.
 Dai became involved with CDoC through his interest in issues relating to the availability, choice, supply and administration to patients of medicines in care homes.

-Celia Kitzinger is a Chartered Psychologist, a Fellow of the British Psychological Society, and Professor in the Department of Sociology at the University of York.
-Her work as Co-Director of the Cardiff-York Coma and Disorders of Consciousness Research Centre builds on earlier research on other health-related issues largely relating to pregnancy and childbirth and to doctor/patient communication.
+Celia Kitzinger is a Chartered Psychologist, a Fellow of the British Psychological Society.
+Her work as Co-Director of the Coma and Disorders of Consciousness Research Centre builds on earlier research on other health-related issues largely relating to pregnancy and childbirth and to doctor/patient communication.
 She is also a specialist in qualitative research methodologies (especially conversation analysis) and is PI for the ESRC-funded seminar series on advance decisions to refuse treatment.
 She has been honoured with a Distinguished Book Award from the American Psychological Association and an Outstanding Research Award from the British Psychological Society (Qualitative Methods Section) for original research on human interaction.

 Julie has a background as a practicing neurological physiotherapist.
-Her research to date looks at quality of life, therapeutic interventions and lay perspectives of care and treatment of people with neurological conditions – including disorders of consciousness.
-Julie has just commenced doctoral study at Cardiff University (funded by an ESRC +3 studentship) in the School of Social Sciences.
-She is supervised by Professor Joanna Latimer and Dr Sara MacBride-Stewart.
-Julie's PhD is an ethnography of two neurological rehabilitation settings in the independent sector.
-Her research explores how the futures of people with severe brain injuries are shaped and negotiated during rehabilitation.
+Her research looks at quality of life, therapeutic interventions and lay perspectives of care and treatment of people with neurological conditions – including disorders of consciousness.
+Julie has just completed her doctoral study at Cardiff University (funded by an ESRC +3 studentship) in the School of Social Sciences.
+She now works in JOMEC with Professor Jenny Kitzinger.
+She lead on the development of an initiative to work with Christian churches to explore end-of-life decision making (christiandying.org.uk) and is currently completing an online training resource about disorders of consciousness aimed at Allied Healthcare Professionals.
+Julie’s PhD was an ethnography of two neurological rehabilitation settings in the independent sector.
+Her research explored how the futures of people with severe brain injuries are shaped and negotiated during rehabilitation.

-Gillian Loomes will be starting her PhD (funded by an ESRC 1+3 studentship) in the Sociology Department at York in Autumn 2014.
-She will join the White Rose Network on Complexity and Disabled Selfhood and her PhD topic is "Overcoming the Barriers: Including People with Profound Intellectual and Multiple Disabilities in Research".
-Her main supervisor is Celia Kitzinger and her second supervisor will be Professor Paul Martin at Sheffield University.
+Gillian Loomes is doing her PhD (funded by an ESRC 1+3 studentship) in the Law Department at Leeds.
+She is part of the White Rose Network on Complexity and Disabled Selfhood and her PhD topic is “Overcoming the Barriers: Including People with Profound Intellectual and Multiple Disabilities in Research”.
 Gillian has a first degree in Law, a PGCert in Special Education, and a PG DipEd in teaching adults with learning difficulties and disabilities.
 She has worked for the Autism Education Trust and also has research experience with the International Disability Rights Monitor.

 Frank Sengpiel is a neuroscientist with a research interest in vision and in functional brain imaging techniques.
 For some years, Frank has been the lead for public engagement at the Neuroscience & Mental Health Research Institute at Cardiff University.
 He is interested in how to improve communication between families of people with disorders of consciousness and clinicians, how to help the families understand the medical science, and how to make the general public engage with the wide-ranging implications of disorders of consciousness.